Brian Stutheit named a Top Rated Denver Construction Defect Lawyer

 - Arbitration and mediation.

 Ask us for references from satisfied engineers, roofers, general contractors, and homeowners.
 We offer hourly, and contingent fee arrangements, depending on the case.
-Oftentimes we will charge hourly, but cap our total charges, so you know in advance the most you will have to pay.
+Sometimes we will charge hourly, but cap our total charges, so you know in advance the most you will have to pay.
 Feel free to call us for free to assess whether we can help you, and to discuss fees.

 Construction Professional Tips